History – Senior Club

 The seventies marked the foundation of the Killoe Minor Club in 1975, and led to a return to senior football by the end of the decade.
 A growing young population gave rise to the prospect that Killoe’s fortunes would be on the rise and a number of key individuals played major roles in ensuring that the club was on the ascent.

-The seventies also brought underage success which signalled better days to come with a Schools title in 1977, Minor Championship in 1978 and the U-21 title in 1979.
+The seventies also brought underage success which signaled better days to come with a Schools title in 1977, Minor Championship in 1978 and the U-21 title in 1979.
 That U-21 winning team was: Gerry O’Donnell, Hugh Flynn, John Toher, Mark Mimnagh, Frank Rowley, Eugene Murphy (capt), Eugene McNerney, Frank Kennedy, Brendan Lennon, Matt Duggan, John McCormack, Michael Caherly, Declan Rowley, James McGoldrick, Gerry Rowley, Damien Bennett and super sub Barney Mahon.
 There was a poignant feature however to the last few years of the decade as the club lost Frankie Farrelly following his untimely and tragic passing in 1978.

 1980’s: Success at last